jlyonsmith/shovel/README.md

 - Use Javascript for templated strings to keep the learning curve low
 - Use JSON instead of YAML as a script format
 - Be fast!
+- Must bootstrap the remote system with Node.js
+- Must bootstrap the remote system with Octopus
 - Leverage SSH as a remote transport
 - Have asserters use idempotency consistently (no empty assertions)
 - Have an easy to parse output format